downflux/docs/blog/scaling_commands/scaling_commands.md

 Moreover, the event-carried state transfer pattern seems to emphasize **minimizing data access to the underlying state**.
 The event pattern achieves this through some level of caching, packed into the event data in order to reduce resource contention.
-Our implementatino instead minimizes the API surface area that is exposed through the command metadata.
+Our implementation instead minimizes the API surface area that is exposed through the command metadata.

 It is true that we could massage our current approach into an event-driven